Mongrel.io User Documentation

 ignoreAttributes: When enabled, all element attributes are excluded from parsing.
 Set to

-trueto treat everything as tags only, orfalseto include attributes in the output (default behavior varies). -
+trueto treat everything as tags only, orfalseto include attributes in the output. -

 allowBooleanAttributes: Enables parsing of attributes that have no value assignment (e.g.,